ds5110/faces/README.md

 from util import meta_cache # for the combined dataset
 ```

-*Note:* Cached images and metadata files are stored in a **data** sub-directory.
+*Note:* Cached images and metadata files are stored in a **_data** sub-directory, relative to the current working directory.
 When the current working directory is the root of the repo, this location will not be tracked by Git.

 ## Local Execution